edgedb/edgedb-js/docs/index.rst

   $ npx tsx seed.ts

-Feel free to explore the database in the EdgeDB UI.
-You should see this new data, and any data you inserted when running the Quickstart.
+Feel free to explore the database in the EdgeDB UI, where you will find the new data you inserted through this script, as well as any data you inserted when running the Quickstart.

 Query
 ^^^^^